EllyIphie/Professional-Data-Survey/README.md

 ![Example Image](ProfDataSurvey.jpg) <br>

+Disclaimer : All Datasets is from the Global HR Company for the year 2022 to demonstrate capabilities of PowerBI <br>

 # Main Insights:

    In the survey of professionals, Python, R, and SQL stood out as the top-rated programming languages, garnering 381, 150, and 10 endorsements, respectively. <br>